Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 This is especially useful for the case where you do not have a secure communication channel to share the link, as you can send the link and the password over two _distinct_ channels (e.g., text messaging and email).
-This way, the attacker has to sniff on both channels at the same time which makes it a lot more difficult. <!-- maybe "listen" or "monitor" would be clearer than "sniff" ? -->
+This way, the attacker has to monitor both channels at the same time which makes it a lot more difficult.

 When you share documents with your contacts directly on CryptPad, communications are encrypted, and we assume that you want to give them access.